Battle of Adwa: Background

 In 1889, the Italians signed the Treaty of Wuchale with King Menelik of Shewa.
 The treaty, signed after the Italian occupation of Eritrea, recognized Italy's claim over the coastal colony.
 In it, Italy also promised to provide financial assistance and military supplies.
 A dispute later arose over the interpretation of the two versions of the document.
-The Italian-language version of the disputed Article 17 of the treaty stated that the Emperor of Ethiopia was obliged to conduct all foreign affairs through Italian authorities, effectively making Ethiopia a protectorate of the Kingdom of Italy.
-The Amharic version of the article, however, stated that the Emperor could use the good offices of the Kingdom of Italy in his relations with foreign nations if he wished.
-However, the Italian diplomats claimed that the original Amharic text included the clause and that Menelik II knowingly signed a modified copy of the Treaty.
+In the Italian-language version, the disputed Article 17 of the treaty stated that the Emperor of Ethiopia was obliged to conduct all foreign affairs through Italian authorities, effectively making Ethiopia a protectorate of the Kingdom of Italy.
+The Amharic version of the article stated that the Emperor could use the good offices of the Kingdom of Italy in his relations with foreign nations if he wished.
+The Italian diplomats claimed that the original Amharic text included the clause and that Menelik II knowingly signed a modified copy of the Treaty.

+During the 1890-96 period, the Italians pursued a twofold strategy to advance their imperial goals in Ethiopia.
+The first dimension, advocated mainly by the Italian Ministry of Foreign Affairs and nicknamed "politica scioana", was diplomatic, by attempting to persuade Menelik into accepting their interpretation of Article 17 and mobilising other European powers to exert pressure on the Ethiopian monarch.
+The second dimension, nicknamed "politica tigrigna" and pursued mostly by the Ministry of Colonies and the government of Eritrea, focused on subversive activities in Tigray, exploiting the centrifugal tendencies of provincial leaderships in Tigray and the Tigrayan resentment against the new Shewan emperor Menelik II in the hope of dismembering the country.
+Menelik successfully resisted both strategies.
+By June 1894, even the leading figures of Tigray, headed by Ras Mengesha Yohannes and Ras Alula, traveled to Addis Ababa to pay homage to the Emperor, completing his political consolidation before the military confrontation.